ComputeCanada/mc-hub/docs/ui-design.md

-# User Interfaace Design Requirements
+# User Interface Design Requirements

-# v1
+# v1.0

 - Every field figuring in OpenStack `main.tf` example should figure as a text field in the form
 - The form should have a spawn button to create the cluster